LankeyBoard/RulesGraph/generatedRules.md

 slug: AOE-EXCHANGES

 ruleType: RULE\
-When your action targets multiple enemies, roll a single attack test, and compare to each enemies defenses.
+When your action targets multiple enemies, roll a single attack test, and compare to each enemy's defenses.
 If any target clashes or counters, the GM chooses which creature will take advantage of the opening.
 If two or more enemies clash or counter, the creature makes the attack with Fortune's Favor.
 Only a single enemy can clash or counter a single exchange.

 ## Key Comat Information